sonykey2003/mdtwinsrv2022/README.md

-# Build a Windows Server 2022 Vagrant box with Packer
+# Automating Windows MDT End-to-end

 > **_NOTE_**
-> It's a striped fork from [StefanScherer's GitHub repository](https://github.com/jeffskinnerbox/Windows-10-Vagrant-Box), you can find more useful windows resources there.
+> This repo is inspired and initially forked from [StefanScherer's GitHub repository](https://github.com/jeffskinnerbox/Windows-10-Vagrant-Box), you can find more useful windows resources there.

+## Part 1: Build a vanila WinSrv 2022 Vagrant Box
+### TL;DR
+You can skip this part by using [my box](https://app.vagrantup.com/sonykey2003/boxes/winsrv2022) on Vagrant Cloud.

 ## System Requirements
 * MacOS 12 Monterey or BigSur (Not tested on the lower versions).